home-assistant/home-assistant.io/source/_integrations/emulated_hue.markdown

   required: false
   type: string
 listen_port:
   description: "The port the Hue bridge API web server will run on.
 This can be any free port on your system.
 However, all new Alexa devices require listen_port: 80.
-See "setcap" note below if this is set below 1024 when Home Assistant is ran as a non-root user."
+See `setcap` note below if this is set below `1024` when Home Assistant is ran as a non-root user."
   required: false
   type: integer
   default: 8300